What are speed humps?

 Who pays for speed humps, and how much do they cost?

-At present there is no City funding available for speed humps.
-Each speed hump, together with required signing and striping, costs approximately $1,200 to install.
-Currently residents must pay the entire $1,200 per speed hump.
-When City funding is available, residents pay either the full $1,200 cost or a portion of the cost, depending on a street's average speed.
+Each speed hump, together with required signing and striping, costs approximately $2,200 to install.
+Residents pay a portion of the cost, depending on a street's average speed after a traffic study.
 The costs are shown below.
 Residents can collect and pay their portion of the cost of speed humps any way they like.

 25 mph or less